mprat/practicepython/_posts/2014-04-16-11-check-primality-functions.md

 ## Exercise (and [Solution]({{ site.baseurl }}{% post_url 2014-04-16-11-check-primality-functions-solutions %}))

 Ask the user for a number and determine whether the number is prime or not.
 (For those who have forgotten, a prime number is a number that has no divisors.).
-You can (and should!) use your answer to [Exercise 4]({% post_url 2014-02-26-04-divisors %} to help you.
+You can (and should!) use your answer to [Exercise 4]({{ site.baseurl }}{% post_url 2014-02-26-04-divisors %}) to help you.
 Take this opportunity to practice using functions, described below.

 ## Discussion